25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 #### Pass By Reference

 When primitive data-types are passed as arguments to a method, the argument value gets copied.
-So changes made to the value inside the method will not reflect in the original variable.
+So changes made to the value inside the method will not reflect in the original variable

 - If the argument needs to be modified in the method, it needs to be passed by reference

 Arguments can be passed by reference using parameter modifiers:

-- `ref`: Keyword indicates that a value is passed by reference.
+- `ref`: Keyword indicates that a value is passed by reference
-  - Variables passed as `ref` arguments must be initialized before being passed in a method call.
+  - Variables passed as `ref` arguments must be initialized before being passed in a method call
   - **Arguments can be modified**

-- `out`: Keyword causes arguments to be passed by reference.
+- `out`: Keyword causes arguments to be passed by reference
-  - Variables passed as `out` arguments don't have to be initialized before being passed in a method call.
+  - Variables passed as `out` arguments don't have to be initialized before being passed in a method call
   - **Arguments must be modified**: Value must be assigned before the method returns
   - Enables a method to return multiple values (old way).
-[Tuples](#tuples) are recommended for this.
+[Tuples](#tuples) are recommended for this
   - Cannot be used on the first argument of an extension method

-- `in`: Keyword causes arguments to be passed by reference but ensures the argument is not modified.
+- `in`: Keyword causes arguments to be passed by reference but ensures the argument is not modified
-  - Variables passed as `in` arguments must be initialized before being passed in a method call.
+  - Variables passed as `in` arguments must be initialized before being passed in a method call
   - **Arguments cannot be modified**
   - C# 7.2+